softwaresaved/BoneJ/README-ANT.txt

 Tested platforms and versions
 =============================

-Tested on Windows 7 Enterprise with the following versions:
+Tested on Windows 7 Enterprise with:

-Java JDK 1.7.0_21 with source and target set for Java 1.6 (via ant.properties imagej.java.version) for consistency with ImageJ 1.47.
+Oracle Java JDK 1.7.0_21 with source and target set for Java 1.6 (via ant.properties imagej.java.version) for consistency with ImageJ 1.47.
+Java3D 1.5.2
+ImageJ 1.47
+ImageJ 3D Viewer - bundled with ImageJ 1.47
+Apache ANT 1.9.2
+JUnit 4.11
+Hamcrest Core 1.3
+Imglib 1 2.0.0

+Tested on Ubuntu 12.10 with:

+OpenJDK 1.6.0_27
 Java3D 1.5.2
 ImageJ 1.47
 ImageJ 3D Viewer - bundled with ImageJ 1.47